h33p/cglue/README.md

 be able to modify the tables.
 This library assumes they are not malicious and does not perform any runtime verification.

-Other than one more bit in [wrapping](#associated-type-wrapping), this crate should be safe.
+Other than 2 bits in [associated type wrapping](#associated-type-wrapping), this crate should be safe.

 The crate employs a number of `unsafe` traits that get auto-implemented, or traits with unsafe functions.
 Their usage inside the code generator should be safe, they are marked in such a way